 Management Plans.
 If a conflict of interest is deemed to exist by the Chair of the MU Conflict of Interest Committee, then that conflict is to be brought before the COI committee and a convened meeting.
 A management plan will be discussed and, if deemed necessary, a COI Manager will be assigned.
 The COI Manager will work with the researcher to create a management plan to be submitted to the COI Committee for review at a convened meeting.
-Once the management plan update form.
+Once the management plan is approved and implemented then annual updates will be required using the management plan update form.
 Any assistance required by the COI Manager or researcher will be provided by the COI Coordinator.
 Management of the conflict might include a retrospective review and a mitigation report if necessary.
 If the individual conflict involves funding or regulatory agencies, then the Chair of the Conflict of Interest Committee will notify that agency in writing and make available the approved management plan.

-This facility requires all faculty/staff with conflicts of interest in research submit Significant Financial Interest Disclosure (SFID) forms to ORI for review.
+This facility requires all faculty/staff with conflicts of interest in research to submit Significant Financial Interest Disclosure (SFID) forms to ORI for review.